fantastic001/VertexVoyage/doc/Seminar1/paper.md

 | Les Miserables | 0.45 |
 | Twitch | 0.97 |
 | SBM Generated Graph | 0.99 |
+Table: Clustering similarity using K-means algorithm on embeddings generated with distributed Node2Vec with modified LFM partitioning.

 From results, it can be observed that the distributed embedding with community-aware partitioning achieves high clustering similarity compared to the sequential implementation, indicating that the embeddings effectively capture the community structure of the graph and can be used for clustering tasks.